 (f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
 Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.

-STAFF: The development plan conforms to applicable requirements of the Land Development Code and Plan 2040 with the exception of the requested variance, waiver and parking waiver.
-The site plan generally complies with the policies and guidelines of the Comprehensive Plan.
+STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code, with the exception of the requested variance and waivers, and conforms with the Comprehensive Plan.

 REQUIRED ACTIONS